omarpr/nest-with-graphql/STEP-BY-STEP.md

 ```
 6. Open the project using your favorite editor
 7. Make sure the IDE is using the correct version of Node.js
-8. Change from Express to Fastify in main.ts, it will end up like this:
+8. Change from Express to Fastify in `main.ts`, it will end up like this:
 ```typescript
 import { NestFactory } from '@nestjs/core';
 import { AppModule } from './app.module';